dwiegreffe/mdsrv-web/faq.md

 6. Select this structure via the Model parameter.
 7. Select Add Xtc Stream Trajectory.

-A guide with screenshots can be found at [Remote Sessions](remote.html)

 #### Do I need a public IP to share data with the world?